shyamal2411/Acticlass/README.md

 ### 2. Group Creation and Management

-- **Teacher:** <br>The user with the teacher role can create, configure, and delete the group.
+- **Teacher:** <br>The user with the teacher role have the ability to can create and delete the group, along with a configuriton menu where the gropu properties such as name, radius, passing points, attendance frequency(in minutes), attendance Reward, False Request Penalty.
 Teachers can also remove a user from the group.
-If the session of groups is active for more than 6 hours the session automatically ends.
+If the session of groups is active for more than 6 hours the session will be consider as inactive/timeout as result the session automatically ends.

-- **Student:** <br> Students can join the group using a QR code scanner integrated with the app.
+- **Student:** <br> Students can join the group using a QR code scanner integrated with the app, which is acessible .
 Can also leave the group.

   <p align='center'>
   <img src='Acticlass-App/src/assets/HomeScreen.png' alt='HomeScreen' height='400px' >
 </p>

 ---

 ### 3. Rise Requests and Custom Rewards

 - **Student:**
-  The student can raise a request for a reward when is in a session.
+   The users with student role will have the option to raise after joining the session, which is available at the bottom right of the application screen.

 - **Teacher:**
-  In the session, the teacher can approve or decline the request raised by the student.
-While approving the reward, the teacher can customize the reward value with suggested values or with a custom input accordingly.
-If the teacher does not approve or reject the request of the student for more than 5 minutes the request will automatically get rejected and the student will be penalized.
+  In the session, the user with the teacher role will have the ability to approve or decline the request raised by the student.
+When approved the reward, the teacher will be given an option to customize the reward value with suggested values or with a custom input accordingly.
+In case if teacher not approving or rejecting the request raised by the student for more than 5 minutes, the request will automatically get rejected and the student will be penalized with the marks that are set in the group configuration for the penalty.

 ---

 ### 4. Attendance Tracking

-- **Feature:** The app checks whether the student is active in the group or not in particular intervals, where the interval is the attendance frequency set when the user with role teacher group configured or created the group.
-The student will be awarded points that are set by the teacher for attendance.
+- **Feature:** The applicaiton checks whether the student is active in the group or not in particular intervals, where the interval is the attendance frequency set when the user with role teacher group configured or created the group.
+The student will be awarded points that are set by the teacher for attendance in group configuration.

 ---

 ### 5. Geofencing Feature

 - **Teacher:**
-  The teacher can set a geofence range while creating the group or can configure it later on.
-When the teacher starts the session, the teacher's location becomes the group location for the session.
+  The teacher can set a geofence range while creating the group or can configure it in the group info option available in the group option menu later on as per required.
+When the teacher starts the session, the application checks if it has the permission to the location of the users device and if app does not have the permission then requests the user for location, after which teacher's location will be set as the group's location for the session that is started.

 - **Student:**
-  The student must be in the geofence range that is set by the teacher to join the session, if the student moves out of the geofence, the student automatically gets disconnected from the session.
+  The application will check for the location permission and if not, app will request the device location permission after which student must be in the geofence range that is set by the teacher to join the session.
+If the student moves out of the geofence, the student automatically gets disconnected from the session and will only be able to join back into the session when the student gets back into the geofence set by the teacher.

   <p align='center' style='margin-top:20px'>
     <img src='Acticlass-App/src/assets/locationRequest.png' alt='locationRequest' height='400px' >